 Language(s): Arabic & Spanish

 What have you done since graduating from UW-Madison?

 Since graduating from UW-Madison in May 2011, I have been enrolled in a Ph.D. program in Sociology at Harvard University.
 I am currently in my fourth year of the program.
 My primary research interests encompass the fields of migration, urban sociology, and inequality.
 At the intersection of these fields, I explore why people migrate (both internally and internationally), and how their moves influence socioeconomic mobility outcomes.
 My current research seeks to provide fresh perspectives on unauthorized migration from Mexico, illuminating previously-overlooked social processes that explain this population’s remarkable persistence in the United States across time.
-More description of my work, including my publications, can be found here.

 What motivated you to study this/these languages?